DafnyVSCode/Dafny-VSCode/client/README.md

-# Dafny-VSCode
+# Dafny VSCode Extension

-Dafny support for Visual Studio Code.
+This extension adds the support of _Dafny_ to Visual Studio Code.

 ## Features

-* Provides `.dfy` language support to VS Code.
+* Provides `.dfy` language support to VSCode.
 * Automatic installation of _Dafny_.
 * Compile and run `.dfy` files.
 * Automatic verification as one types.
-* Errors, warnings and hints are shown through the VS Code interface.
+* Errors, warnings and hints are shown through the VSCode interface.
 When there are no errors, you get a :thumbsup: on the status bar.
 * Spawns a _DafnyServer_ in the background and sends verification requests upon opening and saving _Dafny_ files.
 * Context menu for most commands.
 * Left hand side status bar item provides information about the current file.